An infinite class of quantum codes derived from duadic constacyclic codes: Quantum codes from duadic constacyclic codes

 Let $S_1=Z(1) \cup Z(10)$, $S_2=Z(7) \cup Z(55)$, and $X=Z(25)$.
 Then $(X,S_1,S_2)$ forms a splitting of $\Omega_\omega$ that is given by $\mu_{-2}$.
 Let $C_1$ be the odd-like duadic code of length $75$ over $\F_4$ with the defining set $S_1$.
 Then our computation in Magma computer algebra \cite{magma} shows that $d(C)=4$.
 However, the square root minimum distance bound of \cite[Theorem 3.5]{karbaski} does not hold as $d(C)=4< \sqrt{\frac{75}{3}}=5$.

-Applying the result of Corollary \ref{C:Quantum} to $C$ gives a binary quantum code with parameters $[[75,3,d_o(C)=9]]_2$ which is a degenerate quantum code as $d(C)=4$.
-The code $C$ has $225$ codewords of weight $4$ and $23625$ codewords of weight $8$ that all belong to $C^{\bot_h}=D$, which is its even-like subcode.
-This quantum code is capable of correcting any errors of weight four or less and, as we mentioned earlier, all the errors with syndromes corresponding to the $225$ codewords of weight $4$ do not require active error correction.
+Applying the result of Corollary \ref{C:Quantum} to $C$ gives a binary quantum code with parameters $[\![75,3,d_o(C)=9 ]\!]_2$ which is a degenerate quantum code as $d(C)=4$.
+The code $C$ has $225$ codewords of weight $4$ and $23625$ codewords of weight $8$ that all also belong to $C^{\bot_h}=D$, which is its even-like duadic subcode.
+In other words, these weights 4 and 8 vectors are in correspondence to degenerate errors that preserve the quantum code.

 (2) An easy computation shows that $\Omega_1$ can be partitioned as